Health Insurance Frauds in India: Types & Avoidance | PolicyX

 1. Application Fraud

-This fraud includes, knowingly giving false information on a health insurance application.
-For example, a person goes to buy a health insurance policy but does not disclose a pre-existing condition, to get lower premium rates.
-This way, he might get the policy, but later he has to face difficulties while making the claim.
+This fraud includes knowingly giving false information on a health insurance application.
+For example, a person goes to buy a health insurance policy but does not disclose a pre-existing condition to get lower premium rates.
+This way, they might get the policy, but later face difficulties while making a claim.

 2. Claim Fraud

-When the policyholder files a false or inflated claim for medical expenses.
-Such as submitting the bills of services that you never received, exaggerating the severity of a condition, or even staging a medical incident.
+When the policyholder files a false or inflated claim for medical expenses, such as submitting bills for services never received, exaggerating the severity of a condition, or even staging a medical incident.

 3. Multiple Policy Fraud

 When someone buys multiple health insurance policies from different insurers without informing any of the insurers, and then files claims with each one for the same medical problem.
-This way, you might get in a huge trouble later on.
+This can lead to significant trouble later on.

 4. Billing Fraud

-When the insurer charges you for the services that are not rendered, inflating the charges for services, or upcoming procedures.
-Meaning, you got a bill for a more expensive service than what was actually performed.
+When the insurer charges you for services that were not rendered, inflates the charges for services, or bills for upcoming procedures.
+This means you received a bill for a more expensive service than what was actually performed.

 5. Deliberate Fraud

-When someone intentionally deceives an insurance company to get financial gain.
-The act is planned and purposeful and very different from accidental errors or misunderstandings.
-In this type of fraud, people usually lie or fabricate the evidence to get the claim.
+When someone intentionally deceives an insurance company to gain financial benefit.
+The act is planned and purposeful, very different from accidental errors or misunderstandings.
+In this type of fraud, people usually lie or fabricate evidence to get the claim.

 6. Eligibility Fraud

-When the policyholder misrepresents the information intentionally on the application or during the claim process to gain coverage or benefit.
+When the policyholder intentionally misrepresents information on the application or during the claim process to gain coverage or benefit.
 Most of the time, it happens to show eligibility to get the policy or claim.
-It can related to health history, employment status, number of dependents or anything related to eligibility.
+It can relate to health history, employment status, number of dependents, or anything related to eligibility.

 How to Detect Frauds in Health Insurance?

-Identifying the red flags of your relationship is not the end, there’s more.
-Health insurance frauds are major red flags and you should keep an eye out for them too!
-How you ask?
+Identifying red flags in your relationships is not the end; there’s more.
+Health insurance frauds are major red flags, and you should keep an eye out for them too!
+How, you ask?
 Check out the following points:

-• Unusual high number of claims, especially for minor conditions.
+• An unusually high number of claims, especially for minor conditions.
 This can be a sign that someone is trying to exploit the system.

-• Discrepancies between the application, medical records and claims.
-This inconsistent information can raise suspicion.
+• Discrepancies between the application, medical records, and claims.
+Inconsistent information can raise suspicion.

-• Lookout for the claims for services they never received or from the providers they never visited.
+• Look out for claims for services never received or from providers never visited.

 • If the claim seems exaggerated for the treatment received, it could be inflated.